ironhack-dev-squad-107/lab-javascript-clue/README.md

 - **Doctor Orchid:** her color is *white*.
 She is the adopted daugther of Mr. Boddy, a biologist with a PhD in plant toxicology.
 She was privately educated in Switzerland until her expulsion after an incident involving daffodils resulted in a near-fatal poisoning *[(Wonder what happened with Mrs. White?)](http://www.telegraph.co.uk/news/2016/07/05/cluedo-kills-off-mrs-white-and-replaces-her-with-new-female-char/)*.

 - **Victor Plum:** his color is *purple*.
-He is is a billionaire video game designer who is embracing his new popularity.
+He is a billionaire video game designer who is embracing his new popularity.

 - **Kasandra Scarlet:** her color is *red*.
 She is an A-list movie star whose past haunts her.